KRFOSS/kali-docs/community/kali-linux-mirrors/index.md

 ```

 Please adjust the precise time so that archive.kali.org doesn't get overloaded by too many mirrors at the same time.

+## How to Set Up a Private Kali Linux Mirror

+If you want to setup a private mirror, you can use the same tools as for
+the public mirror with the following differences:

+* you will not be able to use SSH push mirroring for the package repository, instead of you have to put `~/bin/ftpsync sync:archive:kali` in the crontab of the user owning the mirror (`archvsync` in the above explanation).
+* you must use a non-kali.org mirror as the source mirror, almost all of them offer public rsync access (kali.org servers are restricted)